 Signs and symptoms of athlete’s foot include a scaly rash that usually causes itching, stinging and burning.
 Athlete’s foot is contagious and can be spread via contaminated floors, towels or clothing.
 This condition is closely related to other fungal infections such as ringworm and jock itch.

-If your athlete’s foot is mild, your doctor may suggest using an over-the-counter antifungal ointment, lotion, powder or spray.
+If your athlete’s foot is mild, your doctor may suggest using an over-the-counter antifungal ointment, lotion, powder, or spray.
 If your athlete’s foot doesn’t respond, you may need a prescription-strength medication to apply to your feet.
 Severe infections may require antifungal pills that you take by mouth.